pieaerts/pieaerts/_masterclasses/kenya.md

 We will stay at this amazing camp for 4 nights and will spend full days in the field.
 This particular camp is the only camp in Amboseli that has access to the Kitirua Conservancy side of the dried Amboseli lake-bed.
 If you have followed some of my previous trips to this area, you know that October is the best month of the year to visit this place.
 It’s the end of the dry season and the lake has completely dried up, creating one of the most impressive photography backdrops in the world.
 Flat as a coin, with mount Kilimanjaro in the background.
 Herds of elephants up to 60-80 or even more individuals cross the lake-bed twice a day on their way from the forest to the swamps and back, in search of food and water.
 On top of it all, the arrival of rains in November will give us beautiful cloud build-up in the afternoon, which is incredible for dramatic and moody photography of these gentle giants.
 Due to the camp’s exclusive access to this area, there won’t be any other vehicles around, which is a unique experience.
 It will be just us and the elephants.
 We have organized off-road permits which means that we are free to move around anywhere we want, on the Conservancy side as well as the National Park side, which will consequently lead to unique once-in-a-lifetime photographic opportunities.

-Even though our focus of the first leg of the trip is on elephants, it is very likely that we will bump into lions, cheetah, hyena’s, zebra, giraffe, hippo’s, lots and lots of birdlife and maybe even a leopard.
+Even though our focus of the first leg of the trip is on elephants, it is very likely that we will bump into lions, cheetah, hyena’s, zebra, giraffe and lots and lots of birdlife.
 It is a true photographers paradise!

 ![](/uploads/slide8.jpg)